ctford/vim-fireplace-easy/README.md

 ## Third Test - Code

-Place the cursor over a Clojure expression and run the `cpp` command.
+Place the cursor inside a Clojure expression and run the `cpp` command.
 Fireplace will evaluate the expression and display the result.

 Place the cursor over a Clojure symbol and run the `K` command.
 Fireplace will display the documentation for that symbol.

+Place the cursor over a Clojure symbol and run the `[d` command.
+Fireplace will display the source for that symbol.

 # What's Next?

 * Go read the Fireplace documentation!
-(You may find it here: `bundle/vim-fireplace/doc/fireplace.txt`).
+You can find it within Vim with `:help fireplace` or in `~/.vim/bundle/vim-fireplace/doc/fireplace.txt`.
-* If you've already got Vim configuration, you should be able to basically copy this directory structure over yours.
+* If you've already got Vim configuration, you should be able to copy this directory structure over yours.
 Then move the Pathogen and Fireplace settings from `vimrc.vim` to your `vimrc` file.
 * Enable paredit.

 # Paredit